stmilne/icds_docs/docs/running-jobs/portal.md

  - Account: your_credit_account
  - Sbatch options: --partiton=hardware_partition

-For details regarding available hardware partitions, see [Availalbe Hardware Partitions](paid-resources/credit-accounts.md/#available-hardware-partitions)
+For details regarding available hardware partitions, see [Available Hardware Partitions](paid-resources/credit-accounts.md/#available-hardware-partitions)

 !!! warning "All jobs must fit inside the resource limits of the partition they are running on"
      If a job requests resources that exceed the partition limits, they will not begin.